 General & Admin Expenses.
-G&A expenses rose \$194.3K for the quarter year over year to \$436.5K, mostly as the result of a \$115.7K tax penalty for using the flow through shares look back rule and a \$73.1K increase in marketing expenses.
+A decrease of \$110,708 to \$131,533 vs \$242,241 in the prior year.
+This was mostly driven by a drop in marketing expenses of \$101,141.
 For further details in this category see "Additional Disclosure for General & Administrative Costs" below.

 Management Fees.
-Management fees rose slightly in the period to \$141.5k vs \$134.0k in the prior year period reflecting higher salaries per industry trends.
+Management fees rose in the current year to \$607,751 vs \$465,000 in the prior year reflecting bonuses, director pay and additional activities on the corporate level.

 Professional Fees.
-Professional fees have risen to \$50.3K vs \$4.5K in the corresponding prior year quarter to reflect additional contracted staff.
+Professional fees have fallen to \$59,664 vs \$75,500 in the prior year due to reduced in-house contracting staff.

 Rental Revenue.
-The Corporation was able to partially offset increased cost by billing \$282.0K vs nil in the prior year period for the rental of camp facilities to third parties.
+The Corporation was able to partially offset increased cost by billing \$211,865 vs \$293,860 in the prior year for the rental of camp facilities to third parties.
+While rentals will continue during F2025 they are unlikely to match the record amounts recorded during the last fiscal year.